 I called the owner of the small used car dealership she was at, talked to him at length, and bought Suzy Blue sight unseen over the phone.
 Huge risk, I know.
 But it felt right.
 The next week I sold my shiny new Mazda CX-5, moved what was left of my things into a tiny Uhaul van, loaded up Cody in the passenger seat, kissed my ex-boyfriend goodbye one last time, tipped my hat to the beautiful valley that had been my home for nearly three years, and pointed myself northwest.

-That was over two years ago now.
-Suzy, now 20 years old and with 130,000+ miles on her, has been my most reliable vehicle to date.
+That was over three years ago.
+Suzy, now 21 years old and with 145,000+ miles on her, has been my most reliable vehicle to date.
 We're a team; her and Cody Oats and me.
-She's had three different makeovers, as I learn what I need and don't need inside her and how to best disperse the weight.
+She's had four different makeovers, as I learn what I need and don't need on the inside and outside and how to best disperse the weight.
 She has crossed the US twice, crossed Canada twice, been to Alaska, and has her sights set on Baja.

 I've learned a lot along the way about living in my van, the pros and cons and how to balance work and play.